0mgABear/teleWA/README.md

 ## Fourth Iteration:

-Proof-of-concept to connect to Whatsapp API and forward the message directly from Telegram to Whatsapp.
+Proof-of-concept to connect to Whatsapp API and forward the message directly from Telegram to Whatsapp. - working. ✅ However, there are the following limitations:

+1.  the message is being received from Twilio, as part of the sandbox.
+2.  unable to forward image(s) yet.

+Next iteration: to explore if it can forward the message directly to a specific channel.

 ## Future Integration (Suggestions):